icons8/lunacy-docs/docs/support.md

 If your computer features a discrete graphics card, you can adjust your graphics settings so that Lunacy will always use the discrete card.

-If you are a Windows 10 user:
+The following will work for the majority of Windows 10 computers:

 1. Go to **Start > Settings > Display > Graphics settings**.
 2. Click **Browse**  and browse to the Lunacy.exe file (the default path is C:\Program Files\Lunacy\Lunacy.exe).